 Reply:

 Equation 4.1 is the PDF for the circular complex Gaussian distribution, which is widely used in POLSAR.
-Its form, as repeated from equation 4.1, is written as:
+Its form, as shown in equation 4.1, is written as:

 pdfs;Σ=1πdΣe-s*TΣ-1s

-The equation is also ill-defined where Σ = 0, which is also the same time that Σ-1 is ill-defined.
+This equation is also ill-defined when Σ = 0, which is also the same time that Σ-1 is ill-defined.
 In other words, the proposed model has the same assumption and validity of the widely-accepted circular complex Gaussian distribution model.
 In POLSAR, Σ = 0 most commonly happens when the dataset is in Single-Look format.
 Actually, this restriction is clearly stated in the sentence that follows Equation 4.1: “the covariance matrix is only defined on multiple data-points".

-In fact, it was partially for the “narrow PDF and large errors" concern that I originally proposed the use of log-transformation.
+In fact, it was partially for the “narrow PDF and large errors" concern that the use of log-transformation is proposed.
 Since the original domain is multiplicative, the range of small values is, as also observed by Examiner No. 3, commonly found to be extremely limited (Σ ranges from 0+ to 1).
 The log transformed domain not only changes the nature of the noise from multiplicative to additive, but also give this “small" range (0; 1) a much wider space-∞,0.
-In other words, it helps to expand the “narrow" distribution depicted in Equation 4.1 (when Σ is small) to become another distribution whose shape does not dependent onΣ, as depicted by the Equation below:
+In other words, it helps to expand the “narrow" distribution depicted in Equation 4.1 (when Σ is small) to become another distribution whose shape does not depend onΣ, as depicted by the Equation below:

 pdflnss*T,Σ=lnΣ-d*ln2L+ i=0d-1Λ(2L-2i)

+This discussion is now added in the Thesis (page ..) to further support the log-transformation approach proposed in the work.

 Comment: